International Fellowship of Christians and Jews: Organizational structure

-In May 2010, Israel's Minister of Welfare and Social Services Isaac Herzog presented Eckstein with the government of Israel's first-ever Award for Special Contribution to the Welfare of the People of Israel.
+In May 2010, Isaac Herzog, the Israeli Minister of Welfare and Social Services, presented Eckstein with the government of Israel's first-ever Award for Special Contribution to the Welfare of the People of Israel.
 The following month, Newsweek named him one of the 50 Most Influential Rabbis in America.
 Eckstein has received about 50 awards total for his public service work, including the American Jewish Joint Distribution Committee's prestigious Raoul Wallenberg award in 2014.

-In 2005, Eckstein was appointed Goodwill Ambassador of the State of Israel, with special emphasis on Israel's relationships with evangelical communities in Latin America.
+In 2005, Rabbi Yechiel Eckstein was appointed Goodwill Ambassador of the State of Israel, with special emphasis on Israel's relationships with evangelical communities in Latin America.

-Rating
+Charity ratings

-Charity Navigator rated the International Fellowship of Christians and Jews 4 out of 4 stars as of March 2025.
+Charity Navigator gave the organization a four-star rating and a score of 96% as of March 2026.
+The organization also meets the BBB Wise Giving Alliance's Standards for Charity Accountability.

 Activities and programs

-The Fellowship's outreach focuses on five major programs:
+The Fellowship's outreach focuses on several major pillars: